PaulBlanche/frugal/docs/data/api/01-page-descriptor.md

 ### `self` value

-Unless you know what you are doing, this value should always be :
+Unless you know what you are doing, this value should always be:

 ```ts
 export const self = new URL(import.meta.url);